Twisted (co)homology of non-orientable Weyl semimetals: Background

 i.e.\ the Brillouin torus $\TT^3$ is covered by the punctured torus $\TT^3\setminus W$ with the Weyl points removed, and a disjoint union of solid balls (3-discs) $D^3_i$ centred on the respective Weyl points.
 The relevant part of the corresponding Mayer--Vietoris sequence then reads

 Before moving on, let us comment on the physical meaning of each group individually.
 Starting on the left, $H^2\left(\TT^3\right)$ is exactly what provides the topology of a three-dimensional Chern insulator, which is given by a vector of three distinct Chern numbers $\vb{C} = (C_x,C_y,C_z)$~\cite{Devescovi}.
 These Chern numbers are calculated as Berry curvature integrals on two-dimensional toroidal slices of the Brillouin zone, similar to the Weyl point charge in Eq.~\eqref{eq:chernnumber}: where the integration domain is any slice of constant $k_i$.
 Second, the group $H^2\left(\TT^3\setminus W\right)$ classifies all possible semimetallic phases given a fixed set of Weyl points $W$.
 Third, the collection of $H^2\left(S^2_{w_i}\right)$ gives information about the local charges of each Weyl point $w_i\in W$.
+The map $\beta$ into this group can then be thought of as assigning a list of Weyl point charges to each specific semimetal configuration.
 Finally, the third cohomology group $H^3\left(\TT^3\right)$ can be thought of as classifying total charge on the Brillouin torus, with the map $\Sigma$ acting as a sum over the individual charges; as a result, non-zero elements of this group represent unphysical configurations.

-The groups in Eq.~\ref{eq:semimetal-MV-symbolic} can be calculated explicitly, after which the sequence takes the form
+The groups in Eq.~\eqref{eq:semimetal-MV-symbolic} can be calculated explicitly, after which the sequence takes the form

 where $k=\abs{W}$ is the number of Weyl points in the system.
 The relation between local and global topological properties is provided by the maps between these groups.
 These maps are not independent of each other; Mayer--Vietoris sequences are known to be \emph{exact}, meaning that the image of one map is always equal to the kernel of the next map in the sequence.
 This exactness sets restrictions on the way in which the elements of each group are mapped into the subsequent one.